tsclay/noctis.nvim/.github/README.md

 },
 ```

-I only use lazy.nvim, so BYOPM if you use something else.
-Feel free to share setups for other plugin managers!
+> I use lazy.nvim for plugin management.
+Feel free to contribute configs for others!

+Let's breakdown what happens in the above:

+1.